ivan-w-to/TorchMLKR/README.md

 # Deep Metric Learning for Regression

-This repository seeks to provide classes and functions that simplify the production of metric learning neural networks for few-shot regression problems, problems where the dataset is relatively small and the variability among labeled examples is relatively large.
+This repository seeks to streamline the production of metric learning neural networks for few-shot regression problems, problems where the dataset is relatively small and the variability among labeled examples is relatively large.
 Deep metric learning has been popularly used for few-shot classification problems (e.g. face recognition), but the literature on metric learning for regression has been quite scant.
 [Metric Learning for Kernel Regression (MLKR)](https://proceedings.mlr.press/v2/weinberger07a/weinberger07a.pdf) by Weinberger and Tesauro is a seminal work in this